Carl Froch: Froch vs. Groves II

 On 13 February 2014, it was announced by Eddie Hearn and Matchroom Boxing that Froch v Groves II would take place on 31 May 2014 at Wembley Stadium in London.
-Froch was quoted that the fight was what the "British public want to see" and that was his reason for taking the option to give Groves a rematch while defending his WBA and IBF super-middleweight titles.
+Froch was quoted that the fight was what the "British public want to see" and that was his reason for taking the option to give Groves a rematch while defending his WBA (Unified) and IBF super-middleweight titles.
 As soon as tickets went on sale, 60,000 tickets were sold in under an hour and a further 20,000 tickets were made available, making this the biggest ever attendance for a boxing match in Britain since the Second World War.

 The fight was a more cagey affair than the first match, with both fighters initially looking to outbox each other.
 Froch was stronger in the earlier rounds, with Jim Watt unofficially scoring the earlier rounds in favour of the champion on his Sky Sports scorecard.
 By the end of the seventh round, both Richie Woodhall and Steve Bunce had the fight scored four rounds to three for Froch on the BBC scorecards.
 Groves came out fighting in the eighth round before Froch got him pinned against the ropes and delivered a right hand blow which knocked Groves out.
 It was later named Knockout of the Year by The Ring for 2014.

+Fighting style

+Froch was known for his long jab, which he used to maintain distance before delivering the right straight, with both punches often launched from hip height.
+While lacking some traditional defensive skills, Froch was renowned for his high levels of durability and resilience.
+Meticulous about his fitness regimen, he kept log books of all his training camps, beginning in 2002 until his 2013 retirement.
+He would use these to assess his performance in each camp against previous personal bests and records, helping him to decide when it was time to retire.

+Personal life

+His wife Rachael Froch, whom he married in May 2019, is a British glamour model.
+Together they have a son and two daughters.
+Froch has publicly stated his belief in a flat Earth on numerous occasions.